sarfogate/acad_web/content/publication/esf_waco_lead_24/index.md

 ---
-title: "Predicting the presence of Lead pipe materials on the city side for the City of Waco."
+title: "Estimating the Probability of Historical Presence of Lead Service Lines with Firth Logistic Regression."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Kaylee Pascarella
 - admin
+- Rodney Sturdivant
-- Joon Song
+- Amanda Hering

 draft: false